Cam10001110101/computer-use-windows/README.md

 # computer-use-windows
-Integrating WIndows + Python + Anthropic's Computer Use API for the development of agentic desktop applications.
+Integrating Windows + Python + Anthropic's Computer Use API for the development of agentic desktop applications.

 # Other Versions